tbrewer93-cpu/NetworkPython/README.md

 These are Python codes with implement code for mathematical networks also known as graphs.

-NetworkPractice.py currently implements three networks:
+NetworkPractice.py currently implements three networks with tests:

 A simple circular network
 A random 1D network
-A random 2d network
+A random 2D network